-When you enable monitoring in Elastic Cloud by configuring your cluster to send monitoring data to itself, your monitoring indices are retained for a certain period by default.
+When you enable monitoring in Elasticsearch Service by configuring your cluster to send monitoring data to itself, your monitoring indices are retained for a certain period by default.
 After the retention period has passed, the monitoring indices are deleted automatically.
 The retention period when a cluster sends monitoring data to itself depends on the version of Elasticsearch:

 For Elasticsearch 5.x clusters: Monitoring data is retained for three days by default or as specified by the